Albanian traditional costumes at the British Museum, London

 In actual fact Albania lost significant territory in the south to Greece, east to Macedonia, north to Montenegro and all of Kosovo, to Serbia.

-That is why as weird as this may be, Albania is the only country (in the world?) that is surrounded by Albanian populations on all of its borders.
+That is why as weird as this may be, Albania is a country that is surrounded by the same Albanian population on all of its borders.

 So this year was Albania’s 101 year of being independent from the Ottoman Empire.
 Albanians celebrate this important national day quite pompously in Albania and in different ways in other countries where Albanian communities live.